beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 What we want to do is write a program that builds and prints a list containing the first 100 Fibonacci numbers.
-We don't want to do any of the addtion ourselves---we want the code to compute it for us.
+We don't want to do any of the addition ourselves---we want the code to compute it for us.

 Problem solving step: **Make A Plan**.